DQL¶

 Subquery Execution:

-- Query all infrastructure objects
+O::HOST:(hostname) {provider = 'cloud-a'}- Query all infrastructure objects

-- Filter hosts with provider 'cloud-a'
+- Filter out hosts where provider is 'cloud-a'

 - Return hostname list: